ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

 :::

 :::Question
-Use the information above and Equation 2.
-What is the period of the pendulum?
+Use the information above and Equation 2 to write an equation for the period of the pendulum.
 :::

 ## 3. Circular Motion

 In this experiment you will be using your phone to measure accelerations.
 Therefore we should discuss what types of accelerations your phone will undergo as it swings back and forth.
 In a pendulum, the motion of the mass (your phone) moves on an arc of a circle.
 Therefore we can use our knowledge of circular motion.

-Object moving in a circle are said to have an angular velocity denoted as $\omega$.
+Objects moving in a circle are said to have angular velocity, denoted as $\omega$.
 This angular velocity is defined as the rate of change of the angular position.

 :::Figure:Equation
 $$